WPBay SDK Documentation

 - Handle plugin/theme updates directly from WPBay.com (instead of using WordPress.org).
 Users who have a valid and activated license for the plugins or themes will be able to update them directly in WordPress, with the latest version of the product uploaded to WPBay.com

-- Handle premium/paid features via license checks.
+- Handle premium/paid features and product-plan-specific features via license checks.

 - Display product or license management options in the WordPress Admin.